mdrahmed/Graphs/backwardTracking/README.md

 6. **The file `graphViz-bt-hbw4.py`(copy of `..hbw2.py`) will prepare the file in the form of `graph.data` which can be used later for gspan-mining.** => saved this file

-7. `graphViz-bt-vgr4.py` is just to check if it is creating the file in the gspan format and working fine

-7. `graphViz-bt-vgr4.py` is just to check if it is creating the file in the gspan format and working fine
+7. `graphViz-bt-vgr2.py` is just to check if it is creating the file in the gspan format and working fine.
+It's a copy of `graphViz-bt-hbw4.py`